qdraw/starsky/documentation/docs/getting-started/pm2.md

 Its recommend to download the script in empty folder.
 The script unzips lots of dll's and files in the folder the script is located.

+This script assumes that you are using Linux or Mac OS

 ```bash
 mkdir -p /opt/starsky/starsky
 cd /opt/starsky/starsky